Skip to main content

 The Houston Astros are set to bolster their role as a major economic driver for the city with a new mixed-use district.

-The district, which will feature a 17-story, 300-room hotel and 60,000 square feet of retail and entertainment space adjacent to Minute Maid Park, is expected to generate $5.7 billion in economic impact over 20 years, according to the Houston Business Journal.
+The district, which will feature a 17-story, 300-room hotel and 60,000 square feet of retail and entertainment space adjacent to Daikin Park, is expected to generate $5.7 billion in economic impact over 20 years, according to the Houston Business Journal.
 Announced last year, the project is part of a larger initiative to transform downtown into a premier entertainment destination like those around other MLB ballparks such as The Battery Atlanta and Ballpark Village in St. Louis.

 The project also includes plans for a three-story building that will serve as a gathering space for game day watch parties and live music events.
 The space will feature a large outdoor screen where fans can watch the Astros and other Houston teams such as the Texans and Rockets, as well as other major sporting events.
 It will also be enclosed by glass windows overlooking the ballpark that can open during pleasant weather.